DanBeardm/CommandScheduler-mod/README.md

 # Command Scheduler (Fabric)

-A Minecraft Fabric mod for schedulable and repeatable commands — made for 1.20.2.
+A Minecraft Fabric mod for schedulable and repeatable commands — made for 1.20 and 1.21.
 Created by Poizon.

 [Modrinth page](https://modrinth.com/mod/command-scheduler)